uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 physical and ecological processes operating and interacting at a variety of spatio-temporal scales.
 For this reason, process-based ecosystem models are efficient tools to formalize and extrapolate our current understanding of ecosystem dynamics and predict local, regional and global climate impacts.
-As such, process-based models have the potential to provide critical information for adaptation and mitigation efforts around the globe.

 `DVMDOSTEM` is an advanced process-based terrestrial ecosystem model (TEM) designed to study ecosystem responses to climate changes and disturbances.
 It